nataliiasolomchak21/blissbowl/README.md

 ![Features](documentation/readme_files/toast-info-feature.png)
 </details>

+Provides real-time feedback on user actions, enhancing the overall user experience and keeping users informed about the status of their interactions.

 <details><summary><b>Sign Up</b></summary>

 ![Features](documentation/readme_files/signup-feature.png)
 </details>

+This feature allows new users to create an account on the food bowl delivery website.

 <details><summary><b>Sign In</b></summary>

 ![Features](documentation/readme_files/login-feature.png)
 </details>

+The log-in functionality enables registered users to access their accounts by entering their email address or username and a corresponding password.

 <details><summary><b>Log Out</b></summary>

 ![Features](documentation/readme_files/logout-feature.png)
 </details>

+The log-out feature allows users to securely end their current session on the website.

 <details><summary><b>Email Verification</b></summary>

 ![Features](documentation/readme_files/email-verification-one-feature.png)
 </details>

+Verifying user email addresses adds an extra layer of security to the platform, ensuring that only legitimate users with valid email accounts can access and utilize the website's features.

 <details><summary><b>Email Verification (Message)</b></summary>

 ![Features](documentation/readme_files/email-verification-feature.png)
 </details>

+Sending an email verification message serves to validate users, confirming the authenticity of their provided email addresses.

 <details><summary><b>Comments</b></summary>

 ![Features](documentation/readme_files/comments-feature.png)
 </details>

+Fosters user engagement and community by allowing customers to leave feedback, share experiences, and provide valuable insights.

 <details><summary><b>Contact</b></summary>

 ![Features](documentation/readme_files/design-md-l-products.png)
 </details>

+Offers a direct communication channel, allowing users to reach out with inquiries, feedback, or issues, promoting customer satisfaction and trust.

 <details><summary><b>Shopping Cart</b></summary>

 ![Features](documentation/readme_files/shopping-cart-feature.png)
 </details>

+Allows users to gather their chosen items in one place, making it easy to review and finalize their selections before completing the purchase.

 <details><summary><b>Checkout</b></summary>

 ![Features](documentation/readme_files/checkout-feature.png)
 </details>

+Streamlines the purchasing process, guiding users through the necessary steps to secure their order efficiently.
+This involves providing delivery information, selecting payment options, and confirming their purchase.

 <details><summary><b>Order Confirmation</b></summary>

 ![Features](documentation/readme_files/order-confirmation-feature.png)
 </details>

+Provides users with immediate assurance that their order was successfully placed and is being processed.

 <details><summary><b>Order Confirmation Email</b></summary>

 ![Features](documentation/readme_files/order-confirmation-email-feature.png)
 </details>

+Ensures users receive a confirmation of their order, providing reassurance and serving as a reference for order details.

 ### Features Left to Implement